Feedback and Complaints Policy

 The Board, Chief Executive Officer, Executive Team and Managers are responsible for:

-6. Nominating an Executive Team member to be responsible for:
+Nominated Executive Team member in relation to each complaint is responsible for:

 - Ensuring appropriate lessons are learnt and actions are implemented to eliminate or minimize similar issues from occurring.